 To understand what a web designer does, let's briefly review the most common roles involved in the steps of creating a website.
 In short, a web designer refers to the goals set by a website strategist and the scheme of a UX designer, and combines the content of graphic designers, copywriters, and UI designers into a finished web page mockup.
 The developers then take that design mockup file, separate and export the graphical elements, and use the code to turn it into a live web page.
 All of this means that if you're looking to hire a web designer, you need to have your strategy and most of the content on your website ready or finished.

 All that said, take these job descriptions with a grain of salt.
-They are generalizations and describe the traditional definitions of these roles.
-As mentioned above, many people use the term “web designer” broadly, so it can mean different things to different people.
-There may be overlap between roles that most web designers do their own market research, have graphic design and UX, and some can even function as developers (especially on the front-end).
+They are generalizations and describe traditional definitions of these roles.
+As mentioned above, many people use the term “web designer” broadly so it can mean different things to different people.
+There may be overlap between roles; most web designers do their own market research; have graphic design and UX; and some can even function as developers (especially on the front-end).

 Nor is it uncommon for companies (or customers) to combine roles and responsibilities depending on their budget.
-Always make sure, before starting a project, that you are in tune with your expectations for the position.
+Always make sure before starting a project that you are in tune with your expectations for the position.
 Let's go into a step-by-step breakdown of everything a web designer usually has to be responsible for creating finished web pages.
-If you're thinking about becoming a web designer, you should consider the kind of skills you'll need to set yourself up for success.
+If you're thinking about becoming a web designer, you should consider what kind of skills you'll need to set yourself up for success.